-The Colombia striker remains highly likely to miss the World Cup but is making good progress following surgery
+The Colombia international, sidelined with cruciate ligament damage, remains highly likely to miss the World Cup this summer but is making good progress following surgery

 The Colombia internatonal has been sidelined since suffering the injury in a Coupe de France clash with minnows Monts d'Or Azergues and has been receiving treatment in Porto.

 Monaco confirmed on Wednesday that the 28-year-old, who still hopes to feature in the World Cup in Brazil this summer, is well on the road to recovery.

 "AS Monaco FC and the player would like to thank all the people who took care of Falcao to Porto, in particular the medical department of Dr Jose Carlos Noronha and club of FC Porto," read a statement on the club's website.

 "Radamel Falcao is going to pursue from this Thursday the second phase of his recovery in the sport clinic in Madrid in close collaboration with the medical department of AS Monaco FC."